 Did you know that those with Crohn’s Disease are at higher risk of developing a kidney stone?
 There are many factors at play when it comes to Crohn’s and kidney stones including things like hydration and urine output.
 Keep reading to find out why and what you can do!

 Everything you need to know about Crohn’s and Kidney Stones

 Environmental conditions, hydration status, and urine output can all play a role in the development of kidney stones.
 A kidney stone is formed after it starts to crystallize from urine supersaturation, which is just the ratio of the concentration of dissolved salt to the solubility in urine.

 People who develop kidney stones can experience blood in the urine, pain, nausea, and vomiting.
-The pain can be very debilitating, and some may need to go to the ER for treatment and pain management.
+In fact, the pain can be very debilitating.
+And some may also need to go to the ER for treatment and pain management.
 Kidney stones can be passed without intervention, but when it becomes difficult to pass a stone, intervention may be needed by a urologist.